Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a new event in a calendar, specifying that the calendar can be for a user or a Microsoft 365 group.
-However, it does not explicitly differentiate from the sibling 'create-calendar-event', leaving ambiguity about what makes this tool specific.
+The description clearly states it creates a new event in a calendar, specifying user or group calendars.
+However, it does not distinguish itself from sibling 'create-calendar-event', which might have different behavior.
+The verb and resource are clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.